JPBotelho/Reddit-Downloader/README.md

 # Reddit-Downloader

 A tiny executable to download images from subreddits.
 Although it's a .exe file, it uses CLI-like arguments to define what subs to download for, what category and how many posts.
+Uses RedditSharp as means to use the Reddit API.

 It downloads the following formats to the same directory as the .exe: